 A HEAD request to an existing blob or manifest URL MUST return 200 OK.
 A successful response SHOULD contain the digest of the uploaded blob in the header Docker-Content-Digest.
-A successful response SHOULD contain the size in bytes of the uploaded blob in the header Content-Length.

 If the blob or manifest is not found in the registry, the response code MUST be 404 Not Found.